St Mary's Church, Little Ilford

-St Mary's Church is a Church of England church in Little Ilford, east London.
+St Mary's Church, or Parish Church of St Mary the Virgin, is a Church of England church in Little Ilford, east London.
+It is situated on Church Road (B165) between St Mary's Approach (to the west), St Winefride's Avenue (to the east) and Rectory Road (to the south).
+It shares grounds with St Mary's Rectory, 124, Church Road, London, E12 6HA.
 Mainly 12th century, it had its chancel rebuilt and a south porch and family chapel to the Lethieullier family added in 1724.
-It remained a parish church until 1938, at which point it became a chapel of ease to St Michael's Church, Romford Road.
+It remained a parish church until 1938, at which point it became a chapel of ease to St Michael's Church, Romford Road in Manor Park, London.
 It is listed at Grade I.